A Forsyth Tech instructor hid under a desk when word came of a gun on campus. Her husband rushed to campus to find her.

 Ralph Ricciardi wasted no time heading to Forsyth Technical Community College Thursday morning when he learned that his wife, Chrisann, an instructor at the school, was hiding under a desk in a dark room.

 “I had to get to her,” he said.
-“She texted me that there was an active shooter on campus and she was alone in the building where it was happening.”
+“She texted me that there was an active shooter on campus and she was alone (in her classroom) where it was happening.”

 Ricciardi, the owner of West End Auto Clinic, said he ran from his building, hopped into his car and followed a police car all the way to campus.